luk-kop/verus-stake-notification/README.md

 The project creation process is divided into two phases:
 1. Deployment of the AWS resources (infrastructure) with `boto3` package or `Terraform` tool.
 2. Setup script for monitoring the VRSC wallet.
-> **Note:** It is recommended to build the AWS infrastructure on a different host (fe. locally) than the one running the VRSC wallet.
+> :warning: **Note:** It is recommended to build the AWS infrastructure on a different host (fe. locally) than the one running the VRSC wallet.

 In both phases we will use the `virtualenv` tool to build the application.